 What shaped your decision to go into army reserve and work as an army veterinarian?

-As a Doctor, and an Army Veterinarian, do you have a favorite case?
+As a Doctor, and an army veterinarian, do you have a favorite medical case?

 That’s very tough because I have had a lot of great cases in my short career.
 If I had to choose one case, it would be when I was working at an animal shelter.
 An older dog was surrendered for urinary issues and the owner did not have the means to pay for medical care.
 We found out that this sweet dog had a very large bladder stone.
 I performed the surgery to remove the stone, and she recovered well.
 We felt bad for these owners and knew that an older dog would have a harder time getting adopted out so we contacted them to give them the good news.
 They came back to pick her up and it was a very happy ending!